ezqlwyb/Partial-Regularization/README.md

 # Model-Compression
-Modified Group Lasso Regularization Method for Neural Network Compression
+A Partial Regularization Method for Neural Network Compression